mpuening/npm-wrapper/SETUP.md

 this npm-wrapper project into your existing project.
 Hopefully, none of the other file names I use collide with yours.

+## Is Windows supported?

+The scripts in this project should work using Git Bash.

 ## Bugs and Wish List

 For bootstrapping Angular projects, I wanted the project to be generated in the current